kakarotsec/pasto/README.md

 ## How It Works

 1. Open [usepasto.vercel.app](https://usepasto.vercel.app) on your first device.
-2. Scan the QR code (or enter the PIN) on your second device.
+2. Open [usepasto.vercel.app](https://usepasto.vercel.app) on your second device.
+Scan the QR code (or enter the PIN) on your second device.
 3. Paste text or drop files — everything syncs in real time.

 <div align="center">